Drapetomania: Prevention and remedy

 In addition to identifying drapetomania, his feeling was that with "proper medical advice, strictly followed, this troublesome practice that many Negroes have of running away can be almost entirely prevented".
 In the case of slaves "sulky and dissatisfied without cause"—a warning sign of imminent flight—Cartwright mentioned "whipping the devil out of them" as a "preventative measure".

-Contemporary criticism
+Contemporaneous criticism

 While Cartwright's article was reprinted in the South, in the northern United States it was widely mocked.
 A satirical analysis of the article appeared in a Buffalo Medical Journal editorial in 1855.
 Renowned landscape architect Frederick Law Olmsted, in A Journey in the Seaboard Slave States (1856), observed that white indentured servants had often been known to flee as well, so he satirically hypothesized that the supposed disease was actually of white European origin, and had been introduced to Africa by traders.

+The contemporary southern intelligentsia regarded Cartwright as a fringe figure.
+Stephen Jay Gould identified Cartwright as "a prominent Southern physician" with the caveat that Cartwright's defenses of slavery constituted "an extreme within the range of 'scientific argument'" that was not typical and likely paid little attention by "many intelligent Southerners."